karlstolley/wsi/syllabus/_policies/description.md

 modular components that must integrate with complex infrastructures for computing, communication, and data exchange across and even outside of an organization.
 The course emphasizes methods and approaches for designing and developing robust but loosely coupled systems, always in anticipation of any one system’s inevitable failure in production.
-The course's preferred methods will require students to create and maintain extensive testing suites and other automated quality-assurance measures.
+The course’s preferred methods will require students to create and maintain extensive testing suites and other automated quality-assurance measures.
 Students will also learn to practice chaos engineering, where systems are not only built and tested but actively and intentionally stressed, attacked, and misused to expose additional